wbrowar/craft-guide/README.md

 Regular CSS can be used, as well.
 Custom CSS entered in Guide's plugin settings will appear on all pages within the CP.

-*NOTE: Another idea could be to rebrand Guide to your own company's brand colors.*
+*NOTE: Another idea could be to re-brand Guide to your own company's brand colors.*

 ## Guide Roadmap